camunda-community-hub/community/README.md

 #### Transferring a repository in your personal GitHub Account

-You will then need to follow these instructions for transferring a repository in your own personal GitHub user account into the Camunda Community Hub: https://docs.github.com/en/github/administering-a-repository/transferring-a-repository#transferring-a-repository-owned-by-your-user-account
+You will need to follow these instructions for transferring a repository in your own personal GitHub user account into the Camunda Community Hub: https://docs.github.com/en/github/administering-a-repository/transferring-a-repository#transferring-a-repository-owned-by-your-user-account

 #### Transferring a repository in your company's organization